 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Here's some important news I've not seen shared elsewhere.
+And I may revise the content as necessary.Here's some important news I've not seen shared elsewhere.
 We occasionally hear of people having problems creating Derby datasources in the CF Admin.
 They report that they get taken to the "other" datasource page by mistake.
 I've done some digging and can report the root cause: it's a bug in CF 8 Standard.
 You don't see the problem if you run the Developer or Enterprise edition, whether running standalone or multiserver (or "multi-instance").
 It only happens on Standard (which only supports a standalone/server deployment.)

 I think this is why it's been so confusing to resolve.
 Instead, I've seen all kinds of guesses as to the root cause.
 The challenge is that if you don't have a Standard license, you can't see how things work in Standard.
 Fortunately, I have one and just ran a test and can confirm this.